RedaAlb/auto-rc-car/README.md

 - [x] Make main loop in main.py into a class, and clean up main.py
     - Maybe make a CamHandler class to take care of it, and have instance var of frame that I can access in main.py
-- [ ] Close threads properly when program is finished.
+- [x] Close threads properly when program is finished.
 - [ ] Make another window for all stats/details, e.g. fps, num of bytes, delay, distance, etc.
 - [ ] Make a GUI specific class to handle all GUI related stuff.
 - [ ] RC Car steering
+    - [ ] Add ability to collect training data
+    - [ ] Collect data
 - [ ] Add docstrings and document everything.